 10. Helena Rubinstein (Chaja)

-Helena is one of the most famous Polish-American businesswomen in the world and she born in Krakow 25 of December in 1872.
+Helena is one of the most famous Polish-American businesswomen in the world and she born in Krakow on 25 December 1872.

 Helena Rubinstein by Paul César Helleu (1859-1927) - Source